 - Owners: Charles Scoville

 The lawsuit alleges that Traffic Monsoon is a Ponzi scheme.
 Let me point out one thing as it relates to a common claim in network marketing where people say the program is a pyramid scheme.

 A pyramid scheme is defined as “a form of investment (illegal in the US and elsewhere) in which each paying participant recruits two further participants, with returns being given to early participants using money contributed by later ones.”

 A Ponzi scheme is defined as “a form of fraud in which belief in the success of a nonexistent enterprise is fostered by the payment of quick returns to the first investors from money invested by later investors.”

 The biggest difference is a pyramid scheme pays people to recruit new members.
-In a Ponzi scheme, money is collected by new investors to pay back to old investors.
+In a Ponzi scheme, money is collected by new investors to pay back old investors.

 I have seen several attempts through the years to brand network marketing in general as a pyramid scheme.
-Amway was investigated for years and never found to be a pyramid scheme.
+Amway was investigated for years and was never found to be a pyramid scheme.

 The main point being products have to be sold to be a legitimate MLM company.
-Earning money strictly on recruiting is a no-no in the eyes of the FTC.
+Earning money strictly on recruiting is a no-no in the eyes of the United States FTC.
 Herbalife recently was sued and ultimately paid a $200 Million Dollar fine, but the FTC messed that up.